 Toilet Paper, Wet Wipes, and Tampons

 It’s always best to pack out used toilet paper so that animals don’t dig it up and spread it around the area.
-Use as little as possible and store the used sheets in 2 or 3 ziploc bags to prevent leakage.
-Stick to plain, unperfumed toilet paper and hang you waste at night to avoid attracting animals scavengers.
-If local regulations or practice enables burying toilet paper, make sure to bury it in the bottom of the cathole.
+Use as little as possible and store the used sheets in 2 or 3 Ziploc bags to prevent leakage.
+Stick to plain, unperfumed toilet paper and hang your waste at night to avoid attracting animal scavengers.
+If local regulations or practice enables burying toilet paper, make sure to bury it at the bottom of the cathole.

 When urinating, pee on rocks, gravel, or mineral soil instead of vegetation.
 This will protect plans from being chewed on by animals looking for salt.

-When digging in ground full of rocks or routes, it’s best to have a sturdy trowel with serrated edges.
-One of the most economic trowels available is the GSI Outdoors Cathole Sanitation Trowel ($4.95).
+When digging in earth that is full of rocks or roots, it’s best to have a sturdy trowel with serrated edges.
+One of the most economic trowels available is the GSI Outdoors Cathole Sanitation Trowel.
 The GSI is great because it’s lightweight, has inch long measurements embossed on it, and serrated edges to cut through roots and compacted soil.
-A MSR Blizzard Tent Stake also works fairly well but is more prone to bending ($4.95).
+An MSR Blizzard Tent Stake also works fairly well but is more prone to bending.
 Boot heels make poor digging tools in soil filled with rocks and roots.